ANALYTICS SOLUTIONS2025-11-03

 It is at the heart of the enterprise’s operations; in fact, the entire IT and business architecture is built with the understanding that data is a prime and permanent asset.

-Data-centricity can be explained as an enterprise moving away from an application-centric to a data-centric approach to doing business.
+Data-centricity is the enterprise's shift from an application-centric to a data-centric approach to doing business.
 In such a data-driven organization, data analysis flows from the top down.

 In a data-centric design, however, data analysis flows in the exact opposite direction, feeding into operations.